JackLawhorn/Heavens-Above-Gardens-Below/Posts/Umbral Aspects.md

 The [[Shades]] are an extramundane, [[benighted]] biome that arise in the shadows cast by the harsh light of pure [[nyxfire]].
 Here, the magics themselves are warped, and mages may or may not find themselves able to connect to them.
 They are deep and dark and travelers are prone to succumbing to [[Oblivion]]'s children: [[Low Ones|Madness]] or [[Fallen Son|Despair]].

-Here, the shadows themselves become animated and manifest in a form similar to the [[Mundial Aspects]]: the [[shade motes]].
+The shadows become animated and manifest in a form similar to the [[Mundial Aspects]]: the [[Shade motes]].
 The shade motes, like the flora and fauna that populate the Shades, are not necessarily malicious but have a predilection towards trickery.
-In the immense darkness of these places, the shade motes summon [[shades motes#phantom flames|phantom flames]] that lure passersby deeper into treacherous woods, swamps, and caves.
+In the immense darkness of these places, the shade motes summon [[phantom flames]] that lure passersby deeper into treacherous woods, swamps, and caves.

-> For more, see [[Shades]] and [[shade motes]].
+> For more, see [[Shades]] and [[Shade motes]].

 ## See also
 ```dataview